davidqing6432/JayZam/README.md

 docker-compose run -p 8080:5000 python /bin/bash
 ```

-Once inside the Docker container, run this python sequence.
+If you want to create your own model, run these four commands inside the Docker container.

 ```python
 python noise.py